MoonPoet/xaprb-src/content/blog/2007/how-to-subtract-in-sql-over-samples-that-wrap.md

 In this article I've shown you three methods to do SQL math on a counter that wraps around to zero when it reaches a limit.
 I showed them to you in order of increasing efficiency, but the second method is both the simplest and the most platform-independent (and probably the most sane).

 Can you think of any other ways to do this, or any other uses for these kinds of techniques?
-Write into the comments!